RPI-DATA/jupyter-book/_build/demo/notebooks/06-intro-python-datastructures.md

-## Variable Type (continued)
+#### Variable Type
 - In Python when we write `b = 30` this means the value of `30` is assigned to the `b` object.
 - Python is a [dynamically typed](https://pythonconquerstheuniverse.wordpress.com/2009/10/03/static-vs-dynamic-typing-of-programming-languages/).
 - Unlike some languages, we don't have to declare the type of a variable before using it.
 - Variable type can also change with the reassignment of a variable.